AnasSarkiz/Ajerly/README.md

 1. Select the `Vercel Solutions` scope.
 1. Connect to the existing `commerce-shopify` project.
 1. Run `vc env pull` to get environment variables.
-1. Run `pnpm dev` to ensure everything is working correctly.
+1. Run `deno dev` to ensure everything is working correctly.

 </details>